What to know about ‘safety folders,’ a tool families use to protect their trans children

 Simply put, a safety folder is a collection of legal documents that establish a relationship, such as a marriage or guardian-child relationship, that could be questioned or threatened by a form of surveillance, said Jules Gill-Peterson, associate professor of history at Johns Hopkins University and author of “Histories of the Transgender Child.”

-As a concept, the safety folder has been around for at least 20 to 25 years, said Minter, and it was a direct response to fears that child welfare agencies and other authorities were ignorant to the existence of trans children or otherwise misunderstood.
+As a concept, the safety folder has been around for at least 20 to 25 years, Minter said, and it was a direct response to fears that child welfare agencies and other authorities were ignorant to the existence of trans children or otherwise misunderstood.

 “They are primarily designed to protect parents in the event that a hostile family member, neighbor or colleague reports them to” child protective services, he said.

-Back then, “the idea of supporting trans children was very new, very unfamiliar,” said Minter.
+Back then, “the idea of supporting trans children was very new, very unfamiliar,” Minter said.

 These folders have been “very helpful” to lots of parents, he said, and have served as an important educational tool for those unfamiliar with trans children.
 Lawyers and LGBTQ support organizations have advised families to keep this kind of archive, he added.

-“In case you’re ever questioned, you have all the information you need to show there’s nothing amiss going on, but in fact, you are following medical guidance and providing your child with really important and necessary support and care,” said Minter.
+“In case you’re ever questioned, you have all the information you need to show there’s nothing amiss going on, but in fact, you are following medical guidance and providing your child with really important and necessary support and care,” Minter said.

 What do they include?